FiBe4000/vim_config/README.md

 :PluginUpdate
 ```

-If you don't want to remove a plugin comment/delete it from the .vimrc and and run:
+If you want to remove a plugin comment/delete it from the .vimrc and and run:
 ```
 :PluginClean
 ```